Art Speaks: and introduction to trauma and art therapy

 This is one of the reasons artmaking can feel so powerful.

-Artmaking offers access to a “soulful, not logical, language,” a way of expressing experiences that may never have had words to begin with.
-Through colour, movement, texture, shape, and intuitive mark-making, emotions can emerge safely and organically, without pressure to explain or justify them.
-For many people, this creates a profound sense of relief.
-The nervous system no longer has to work so hard to translate pain into coherent speech before it can be witnessed.
+Artmaking offers access to a soulful, not logical, language - a way of expressing experiences that may never have had words to begin with.
+Through colour, movement, texture, shape, and intuitive mark-making, emotions emerge safely and organically, without pressure to explain or justify them.
+The brain can take a break.
+It can stop searching for the "why," for the carefully constructed sentence that simultaneously conveys the impact of the experience while remaining coherent.
+Following a creative path of expression can be a real relief.
+The nervous system no longer has to work so hard to translate pain into nice, neat sentences before it can be witnessed.

-In trauma work, healing is often less about finding the perfect explanation and more about creating safety for expression.
+In trauma work, healing is often less about finding the perfect explanation and more about creating a safe environment for messy, honest expression.
 Artmaking allows this expression to happen in ways that are embodied rather than purely intellectual.
-Trauma affects areas of the brain connected to language, memory, and emotional regulation, which means that talking alone is not enough.
+From a neuroscience perspective, we know that trauma affects areas of the brain connected to language, memory, and emotional regulation.
+This makes talking about it physiologically difficult - it's not just that you can't figure it out, but that your brain is actually short-circuting.
+The more you try to say and fail, the more the cycle keeps perpetuating itself.

 This is why abstract and intuitive artforms can be so impactful in trauma therapy.
-Working with colour, repetitive marks, layering, movement, or non-representational imagery removes the pressure to create something perfect or understandable.
-The artwork does not need to make logical sense to hold emotional truth.
+Working with colour, repetitive marks, layering, movement, or non-representational imagery removes the pressure to create something perfect or understandable, or even "finished."
+The artwork doesn't need to make logical sense to hold emotional truth.

 The artwork says: